snap-stanford/snap-python/doc/source/reference/basic.rst

         If *val* is greater than or equal to 1000000, it returns a string in the form of 'x.yM', where x is some digit from 1-9 and y from 0-9.

+     .. describe:: GetMemUsed()

+        Returns the size in bytes.

      .. describe:: GetMn(val1, val2)
                    GetMn(val1, val2, val3)
                    GetMn(val1, val2, val3)